PF

 Instructions

-2. 2With a slotted spoon, carefully remove the eggs from the boiling water and submerge them immediately into a large bowl of ice water.
-Let cool completely, about 15 minutes, then peel under cool running water.
+2. 2Using a slotted spoon, transfer the eggs immediately to a large bowl of ice water.
+Let cool completely, about 15 minutes, then peel under cool running water until all shell fragments are removed.

-3. 3In a medium bowl, stir together the Greek yogurt, Dijon mustard, vinegar, curry, yellow mustard, cayenne, and 1/4 teaspoon salt.
+3. 3In a medium bowl, whisk together the nonfat Greek yogurt, Dijon mustard, vinegar, curry powder, mustard powder, cayenne pepper, and salt until smooth.

-5. 5Mash the yolks into the filling with the back of a fork until smooth.
-Taste and season with additional salt and cayenne as desired.
+5. 5Mash the yolks into the filling with the back of a fork until completely smooth and no lumps remain.
+Taste and adjust seasoning with additional salt and cayenne pepper as needed.

 Nutrition — Per Serving